Defining the term - “Smart Home”

 Most homes do not have these appliances and systems built into them, therefore the most common and affordable approach is for the homeowner to retrofit smart products into their own finished home.

 Most products are available in one of four protocols (the means of communication between themselves) and all of these are compatible with the internet, phone, and cell phones.
 These are the names for the four: X10, Z-Wave, UPB and EnOcean.
 Products that use the same protocol offer the ability to add products and hardware at the homeowners own pace and budget.
 An emerging important feature of a smart home is conservation of the earth’s limited resources.
-More and more people are becoming aware of the ability to make their homes truly smart — and green — by utilizing home controllers integrated with all home sub-systems to increase savings by controlling lighting, window coverings, HVAC, irrigation and by monitoring usage.
+More and more people are becoming aware of the ability to make their homes truly smart — and green — by utilising home controllers integrated with all home sub-systems to increase savings by controlling lighting, window coverings, HVAC, irrigation and by monitoring usage.
 These systems can even be accessed over the Internet from anywhere in the world so the homeowner can adjust consumption any time, anywhere.

 What is Z-Wave?

-- Z-Wave is an international standard of Wireless Communication essential to Home Automation or for what we call as Smart Homes.
+- Z-Wave is an international standard of Wireless Communication essential to Home Automation or for what we call Smart Homes.

 - It provides the connectivity needed for everything to work in sync within your Smart Home.
 Here are some examples of what we can control through this technology: